awsdocs/amazon-ecr-user-guide/doc_source/docker-push-ecr-image.md

 If you have a Docker image available in your development environment, you can push it to an Amazon ECR repository with the docker push command\.

 **Important**
 Amazon ECR requires that users have allow permissions to the `ecr:GetAuthorizationToken` API through an IAM policy before they can authenticate to a registry and push or pull any images from any Amazon ECR repository\.
-Amazon ECR provides several managed IAM policies to control user access at varying levels; for more information, see [Amazon ECR Managed Policies](ecr_managed_policies.md)\.
+Amazon ECR provides several managed IAM policies to control user access at varying levels; for more information, see [Amazon Elastic Container Registry Identity\-Based Policy Examples](security_iam_id-based-policy-examples.md)\.

 **To push a Docker image to an Amazon ECR repository**

 1. Authenticate your Docker client to the Amazon ECR registry to which you intend to push your image\.
 Authentication tokens must be obtained for each registry used, and the tokens are valid for 12 hours\.
-For more information, see [Registry Authentication](Registries.md#registry_auth)\.
+For more information, see [Registry Authentication](registries.md#registry_auth)\.

 1. If your image repository does not exist in the registry you intend to push to yet, create it\.
 For more information, see [Creating a Repository](repository-create.md)\.